The links in this post contain affiliate links and I will receive a small commission if you make a purchase after clicking on my link.

 I’m hoping in the next two years I’ll be able to replace all, or 75% (there’s that winter putting a wrench in my plans), of water use with rain water.
 But, those systems cost $$$ and take time to plan out.

 Acclimate to the Seasons

 Besides being great for the environment, it makes me feel better, too.
 I’m not freezing in a house only to be hit with 35 degree heat once I step out the door.
 I’m not so warm and sweaty that when I go outside to shovel snow I feel as if I’ll perish on the doorstep.
 I keep it colder in the house in the winter and warmer in the summer.
 Thinking of doing the same, but not sure if you can give up your heat or A/C?
 Start by lowering it a little by little.
 One degree one day, then another one a couple days later until you’re at a cooler temperature that works well (mine is 18-20 in the winter months, usually only hitting 20-21 when it’s -45 and 22-23 in the summer months, sometimes climbing to 25 during the day when I know the night will be cool).
-The best part of keeping your home a little cold in the winter?
-Grabbing some extra blankets for the winter months and cozying up on the couch.
+So, keep your home a little cooler in the winter and grab some extra blankets or a cute sweater and cozy up on the couch.

 Use your Windows